joren485/HollowProcess/README.md

 =============
 _Please note that this project is a **proof-of-concept**._

-Process hollowing (also known as RunPE) is a technique where a payload executable runs as another process.
+Process hollowing (also known as RunPE) is a technique where the memory of a target process is replaced with another (malicious) executable.
 It is often used by malware to evade detection.

 This project implements this technique in Python 3.